k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Using a BROADWAY command.

 (**Solution 15.
-C: A flow can be run as a batch process by providing the batch configuration parameters and the LU name and flow name execution parameters.**).
+C: A flow can be run as a batch process by providing the batch configuration parameters and the LU name and flow name execution parameters**).